MrithikaDutta/Eldercare/README.md

 # Eldercare
-A platform where you can find or become a companion for the elder ones
+A platform where you can find or become a companion for the elder one

+# STAKEHOLDERS
+- ELDERS(CUSTOMER)
+- PROVIDERS